 As a huge fan of Jason Aaron’s extended Thor run, I’ve wanted to meet War of the Realms with more rapturous excitement, but instead find it merely “good.”
 Like a lot of The Mighty Thor, the art team of Russell Dautermann and Matt Wilson frequently transform the mundane into the transcendent, and elevate this event to an easy “best since Secret Wars” pedestal.

-The Donny Cates written Venom would likely have made my top 10 but for the notable descent into War of the Realms tie-in purgatory.
+The Donny Cates written Venom would likely have shot further up my top 10 but for the notable descent into War of the Realms tie-in purgatory.
 It’s like considering Kawhai Leonard for MVP – maybe he’d have gotten votes without the commitment to managing his minutes you know?
-(And to extend the parallel it follows that Absolute Carnage will make the NBA Finals as a result.)
+(And to extend the parallel it follows that Absolute Carnage won the NBA Finals of event opening issues as a result.)

 While it will go down as the weird Marvel event that bridged the gap between X-Men before and after Jonathan Hickman, Age of X-Man has been consistently interesting.
 The event commits with admirable audacity to really exploring the concepts of Utopia and isolation, with the “Xtremists” five issue miniseries finding the most fertile ground for extended metaphor.